VarshaLSE24/Health/README.md

 The NICE appraisal of semaglutide 2.4 mg for weight management.
 </details>

-I broke down the data extraction and modelling into 5 modules.
 **Need falls with affluence | access rises with it**
 <img width="1154" height="564" alt="image" src="https://github.com/user-attachments/assets/ee1748ff-fa6b-47af-9d30-291c197aeb17" />
 Figure 1.
 The core tension in one picture: obesity prevalence is highest in the most deprived quintiles, but treatment uptake runs the other way.